Transperth B-series train: In service

-As of 2024, B-series railcars operating as six-car sets are not the only trains used on the Yanchep and Mandurah lines.
-The A series and new C series trains run regularly on the lines as well.
-B-series railcars operating in three-car sets are the only trains used on the Airport and Ellenbrook lines.
+As of 2026, B-series railcars frequently operate as three and six-car sets on the Yanchep and Mandurah lines alongside the new C series trains.
+Three-car B-series railcars are also the main rollingstock on the Ellenbrook and Thornlie-Cockburn lines, and the only train used on the Airport Line.

-The B-series trains are cleared to operate on the Midland, Armadale/Thornlie and Fremantle lines and are regularly used on these lines alongside the older A-series: fears of adverse impacts on the trains due to the short station spacing were found to have been unwarranted, except in extreme operating conditions such as with both high temperatures and low line voltage.
+The B-series trains are cleared to operate on the Midland, Armadale, and Fremantle lines and are occasionally used on these lines alongside the older A-series, particularly when events are on at Perth Stadium.
+Fears of adverse impacts on the trains due to the short station spacing were found to have been unwarranted, except in extreme operating conditions such as with both high temperatures and low line voltage.
 However, as some stations on these lines have insufficient platform length to handle six-car sets, they are usually operated as 3-car sets.
 The newer Airport line services use three-car B-series sets for the same reason.